RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_subscription.md

 * `preferred_availability_zones` - (Required) Availability zones deployment preferences (for the selected provider & region).
 If multiple_availability_zones is set to 'true', you must select three availability zones from the list.

 ~> **Note:** The preferred_availability_zones parameter is required for Terraform, but is optional within the Redis Enterprise Cloud UI.
 This difference in behaviour is to guarantee that a plan after an apply does not generate differences.
-In AWS Redis internal cloud account, please set the zone IDs.
+In AWS Redis internal cloud account, please set the zone IDs (for example: `["use-az2", "use-az3", "use-az5"]`).

 ### Timeouts